sw360/sw360portal/README.md

 Please note that there are PROBLEMS with

-t.b.d. (no know problems at this time)
+t.b.d. (no known problems at this time)

 ### Deployment